juicedata/juicefs/README.md

 ### Basic benchmark

-JuiceFS provides a subcommand to run a few basic benchmarks to understand how it works in your enviroment:
+JuiceFS provides a subcommand to run a few basic benchmarks to understand how it works in your environment:

 ```bash
 $ ./juicefs bench /jfs